AHWALab/WAEF5-dockerized/Readme.md

-# SERVIR - West Africa EF5 Workshop
+# Iowa EF5 configuration model

-This repository contains all materials needed for running the EF5 hydrological model for West Africa at a 1 km resolution.
+This repository contains all materials needed for running the EF5 hydrological model for Iowa at a 90m resolution.

 ## System Requirements
 - A laptop with **at least 8 GB of RAM**.
-- A Google account to access Google Colab.
 ---

 ## Setup Instructions